githubedward/mapsocial-capstone/README.md

 # Tech Stack
 - Google Maps API for maps interface and autocomplete service
 - ReactJS and ScSS/SaSS for front-end
-- Node Express for server
+- Node Express for cors-enabled server
 - MongoDB / mLabs for database

 # Project Features